 The owner of a fast food restaurant Carl’s Jr. in Red Deer, Alberta, was barred from his own restaurant’s kitchen due to a number of unsavory health code violations, including using his forearm to stir a bucket of barbecue sauce and handling raw chicken with his bare hands.
 And then, there was the chicken tender he dropped on the floor and didn’t throw away.

-The owner, Jack Webb, had his unhygienic actions captured by in-store security video.
-He’s seen without gloves, forearm deep in a large container, mixing a batch of barbecue sauce for Carl’s Jr. burgers.
-That was among the first of no fewer than 10 food safety violations caught on video and obtained by CBC News.
+The Carl’s Jr. owner, Jack Webb, had his unhygienic actions captured by in-store security video.
+He’s seen without gloves, forearm deep in a large container, mixing a batch of barbecue sauce for Carl’s Jr. burgers, instead of using a cooking tool like a spatula.
+That was among the first of no fewer than 10 food safety violations caught on security cameras and obtained by CBC News.

-Separate videos show Webb dropping a french fry scoop on the floor and then using it again without washing it, and then another time he dropped a chicken tender on the floor, and instead of throwing it away, he picked it up and put it back in the tray.
+Separate videos show Webb dropping a french fry scoop on the floor and then using it again without washing it, and then another time he dropped a chicken tender on the floor, and instead of throwing it away, he picked it up and put it back on the warming tray.